Bogdanp/anom-py/docs/source/quickstart.rst

 Compressable Properties
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following properties can compress/decompress their values before storing/loading them to/from Datastore:
+The following properties can be g{un,}zipped before being stored to or loaded from Datastore:

 * :class:`anom.properties.Bytes`
 * :class:`anom.properties.Json`